FerretDB/FerretDB/website/blog/2023-09-26-how-to-contribute-to-open-source-2022.md

 As more and more companies switch to proprietary licenses which are disguised as open-source, celebrating open-source presents another opportunity to demonstrate its immense benefits.
 Read more on [the dangers that these licenses pose to open-source](https://blog.ferretdb.io/open-source-is-in-danger/).

-As a company, we would love to help you through your first steps in the open-source world, either as a developer, designer, or writer – there's no shortage to the ways you can contribute to open-source.
+We would love to help you through your first steps in the open-source world, either as a developer, designer, or writer – there's no shortage to the ways you can contribute to open-source.

 Besides being an opportunity to take baby steps into the tech world, contributors can hone their skills as they contribute to the interesting open-source projects that appeal to them.